hippogriff101/Custom-Album-Minecraft-/README.md

 # Custom Album in Minecraft

 This resource pack replaces three music discs in Minecraft Bedrock Edition with custom songs on my Realm.
 It works on Windows, Console, and Mobile.
+Sonngs were voted on by my fellow server members.

 ## Disclaimer